p-pottier/Dev_plasticity_thermal_tolerance/README.md

-This repository contains bibliographic files, data and analysis code for the project entitled "Developmental plasticity in thermal tolerance is insufficient to compensate for rising temperatures: a meta-analysis".
+# Developmental plasticity in thermal tolerance is insufficient to compensate for rising temperatures: a meta-analysis

+This repository contains bibliographic files, data and analysis code for this project.

 Below is a description of the different folders and their content.
 Please feel free to contact Patrice Pottier (p.pottier@unsw.edu.au) if you need assistance navigating these documents.
 We highly recommend contacting us if you are to re-use our data or analyses in future studies.